Television licence: Andorra

 Ràdio i Televisió d'Andorra, the public broadcaster, is funded by advertising and government grants with no fee for viewers.

 Brazil

 The federal company Empresa Brasil de Comunicação, which manages TV Brasil and public radio stations (Rádio MEC and Rádio Nacional), is financed from the Federal Budget, besides profit from licensing and production of programs, institutional advertisement, and service rendering to public and private institutions.

 The Padre Anchieta Foundation, which manages TV Cultura and the Cultura FM and Cultura Brasil radio stations in São Paulo, receives funds from the state government, advertisements and fundraising from the private sector.
-In December 1997, a state "Education and Culture Tax" was introduced to pay for TV Cultura and Rádio Cultura, charged monthly through electricity bills according to consumers' energy consumption.
+In December 1997, the "Education and Culture Tax", a state tax in São Paulo, was instituted to fund the state's public broadcasters, TV Cultura and Rádio Cultura.
+The tax was charged monthly through electricity bills according to consumers' energy consumption.
 However, the collection of the fee was declared unconstitutional by the Court of Justice of the State of São Paulo.

+Chile

+The state-owned Chilean television broadcaster, Televisión Nacional de Chile (TVN), founded in 1969, is financed by advertising, which can air between programs.
+Its autonomous financing allows the corporation to have economic independence from the State of Chile, being able to fully retain and take advantage of its annual profits only if the director in charge can esteem that way, as if it were a private company; however, TVN by a 1992 law cannot receive state financing under any circumstance.
+Its educational subchannel, NTV, is instead state-financed through a unique provision of funds courtesy of the Finance Ministry of Chile, and therefore cannot air advertisements, as well as have any commercial links.